Event #6WorkshopPast event

 Event Overview

-This workshop welcomed graduates and undergraduates from all majors to learn how to pair program with Cursor and build a real-world AI product.
-Over three hours, officers walked students through an end-to-end build of “AI News Hub,” a responsive tech news application that combines Next.js, MongoDB, News API, and an AI model into a production-style stack.
+The workshop welcomed graduates and undergraduates from all majors to learn how to pair program with Cursor and build a real-world AI product.
+Over three hours, officers walked students through an end-to-end build of "AI News Hub" — a responsive tech news application that combines Next.js, MongoDB, News API, and an AI model into a production-style stack.

 What Students Built

-Throughout the session, students learned how to orchestrate complex changes in plain English—asking Cursor to clone repos, scaffold UI with shadcn/ui, wire up API routes, and fix bugs on the fly.
-In each phase, prompts were crafted to let Cursor handle repetitive work (like wiring pages, managing state, and configuring environment variables) while students focused on architecture, data flow, and product design.
+Students learned how to orchestrate complex changes in plain English — asking Cursor to clone repos, scaffold UI with shadcn/ui, wire up API routes, and fix bugs on the fly.
+Prompts were crafted to let Cursor handle repetitive work (wiring pages, managing state, configuring env vars) while students focused on architecture, data flow, and product design.

 Technical Journey